bbastiani/dash_investment_management/README.md

 # Description

-Example of using the Dash library to create an investment management tool.
-In addition to allowing you to train machine learning models to predict the future behavior of actions
+Example of using the Dash library to create an investment management tool, and it also allows you to train machine learning models to predict future stock behavior.

 # Run
 ```